Plagues & Cures

 Inside the Plague Doctor Costume: Why 17th Century Physicians Wore Bird Masks

-A French court physician's fix for 'miasma' produced the beaked mask, waxed coat, and cane behind medicine's most costumed image.
+A French court physician's fix for 'miasma' produced the plague doctor costume: the beaked mask, waxed coat, and cane behind medicine's most iconic image.

 The Radium Girls: The Factory Workers Who Glowed in the Dark and Paid for It

-Philadelphia marched 200,000 people down Broad Street in September 1918 against flu warnings, then became one of the deadliest cities of the pandemic.
+The Philadelphia 1918 flu catastrophe began when the city marched 200,000 people down Broad Street against warnings, becoming one of the deadliest cities of the pandemic.